Amirhossein-code/Task-Manager-Collection/fastapi/README.md

 - FastAPI Swagger UI: `http://localhost:8000/docs`
 - pgAdmin: `http://localhost:5050` (Login with admin@example.com / password)
 - smtp4dev: `http://localhost:3000` (Login with admin / password)

-## Dev Experience

-Building the Task Manager API with FastAPI was a rewarding experience, especially for a developer transitioning from Django/DRF.
-The flexibility and speed of FastAPI provided a fresh approach to development, despite its more minimalistic structure compared to Django.

-Key learnings included mastering dependency injection, adapting to Pydantic for data validation, and working with SQLAlchemy and Alembic for database interactions.
-The project went through several refactoring cycles, leading to a clean, scalable structure.

-Overall, FastAPI proved to be fast, lightweight, and highly extensible, making it an excellent framework for building modern, maintainable APIs.